NIHOPA/predictivebreakthroughs/README.md

 The CCN code has been tested on the entire nih open citation collection with more than 25 million cited publications and 750 million citations.
 The R-MCL code algorithm has been tested on networks with more than 25 million nodes and 1 billion edges.

+For the CCN that includes all articles through the end of 2017, this requires 14.7 billion computations at ~500k/sec, the equivalent of approximately eight hours run time on an AWS EC2 server.
+The computation requires at least 384GB of RAM, making computation on a desktop computer not feasible.

 ### Setup Environment

 * Checkout code from this GitHub repository